Liang-Liu/MERN-Blog/README.md

 - Read, create posts & edit/delete of your own posts
 - Upload blog post images
 - User Sign in & Sign up
+- Sign in with Google using Google OAuth 2.0
 - User avatar
 - Responsive design